tshepang/blog-movies/content/movies/the unbearable Hollywood romantic comedy formula.rst

 -  lover does not tell lover something important (shit's about to happen)
--  lover finds out, and being more than a little sad, breaks up (I really hate this part because it soils the oft-cheerful mood; I hate also because it feels so fucking artificial and unrealistic, and makes some character look all uptight, unreasonable and/or unforgiving)
+-  lover finds out, and being more than a little sad, breaks up (I really hate this part because it spoils the oft-cheerful mood; I hate it also because it feels so fucking artificial and unrealistic, and makes some character look all uptight, unreasonable and/or unforgiving)